 Blue Cash Preferred® Card from American Express, a GET.com advertiser.
 Earn $150 back as statement credit when you make $1,000 in purchases with your new card within the first 3 months of card membership.
 Earn 6% cash back on up to $6,000 spent per year in purchases you make at U.S. supermarkets (then 1% cash back after you hit that cap).
-You also earn 5% back on $4,000 in eligible travel purchases on the Card within the first 6 months of Card Membership, earn 3% cash back on purchases from U.S. gas stations and select U.S. department stores.
+You also earn 10% cash back on purchases at Amazon.com in the first 6 months (when you apply by 1/11/2017), up to $200, earn 3% cash back on purchases from U.S. gas stations and select U.S. department stores.
 The rest of your eligible purchases earn 1% cash back.
 Terms and limitations apply.
 You will receive this ongoing cash back in the form of Reward Dollars.
 Benefit from a 0% intro APR on purchases and balance transfers for 12 months based on your creditworthiness and other factors.
 Terms and conditions apply.
 This card has a $95 annual fee, but if you use it as your primary spending card for everyday purchases, the cash back you could earn can make this a rewarding credit card.

 Read our full review of Blue Cash Preferred® Card from American Express here.